microsoft/deployr-cli/README.md

 - bash

-Anyother shell other than `bash` will simply ignore tab completions.
+Any other shell other than `bash` will simply ignore tab completions.
+The first time you run `$ di` from the command line it will add to your `.bashrc` or `.bash_profile` or .`profile` the necessary hooks.
+Upon sourcing these files, the next time you run `$ di <TAB>` the completions with appear.

 Example: